City of Denton now under orders to boil water before consumption

 Adams said there are a few measures residents can take to prevent their pipes from bursting as they conserve water.

-The first is to find your main water valve and shut it off.
+The first is to find your main water valve and shut it off if a pipe is frozen.
 He said residents can typically find the valve in their garage or where their water heaters may be.

 “Shutting off the valve cuts the water off before it goes through the pipes in the house,” he said.